RH-sdavey/gatsby-starter-personal-blog/content/parts/info.md

 Choose to follow our learning paths below,

-or search through the tutorials using the icons on the right.
+or search through the tutorials using the icons on the top right.

 Feel free to contact us anytime.